(Effective November 2001 )

 Both drop pockets and automatic ball returns can be used, but must be as noiseless as possible.
 Drop pockets must have a basket capacity of at least 6 balls.
 Automatic ball returns must be properly installed so that pocketed balls are not trampolined back to the table or off the table.

-The cloth must be non-directional, nap-free billiard fabric which will not pill or fluff, composed of no less than 85% combed worsted wool and no more than 15% nylon.
+The cloth must be non-directional, nap-free billiard fabric which will not pill or fluff, composed of composed of between 80% and 85% combed worsted wool, and between 15% to 20% nylon.
 100% combed worsted wool fabric is preferred.
 No backed cloth will be allowed.
 Only the colors of yellow-green, blue-green or electric blue are acceptable for WPA competition.

 13. Fastening of the Cloth (Guidelines)